huan2137/quartz/content/Projects/Audio Equalizer.md

 4. The recombined audio signal is then sent through a circuit that amplifies the power output of the signal.
 5. The final signal is sent through the speaker, resulting in the sound that you hear.

+Check out a demonstration of my audio equalizer here on YouTube: [Audio Equalizer Project Demo](https://youtube.com/shorts/K8TEPwkgcrY?feature=share)

+Below is the full documentation of the progress on my project.
+It includes an overview, theory, hand calculations, circuit schematics, design parameters, Frequency Response Analysis results, oscilloscope measurements, and a full analysis of results and possible improvements.

 ![[Audio Equalizer Project Documentation 1.pdf]]